ruleLearn/rulelearn/README.md

 # ruleLearn
-Open source library for learning rule models from decision examples and applying these models to classify or rank new examples.
+Open-source Java library for learning rule models from decision examples and applying these models to classify or rank new examples.

 Rule models are induced according to VC-DomLEM sequential covering algorithm presented in [[1]](#VCDomLEM).
 The learning is preceded by analysis of consistency of data, which is based on rough set theory.
 More precisely, this library implements dominance-based rough et approaches: original one (DRSA) [[2]](#DRSA) and its variable consistency extensions (VC-DRSA) [[3]](#VCDRSA).
 Rule models can be used to classify new examples, using VC-DRSA classifier [[4](#VCDRSA-Classifier)], or MODE classifier [[5](#Mode-Classifier)].
 During data analysis, missing attribute values are handled [[6](#DRSA-MV)].